Remuneration of the CEO and Executive Team

 Pension benefits

-Based on the 2023 performance-based bonus scheme, the CEO was paid voluntary supplementary pension contributions amounting to 2.0% of the fixed annual salary paid in 2023.
-From 2024 onwards, the supplementary pension has no longer been linked to the performance bonus and is a separate item of 10% of the basic salary of the CEO and Deputy CEO.
+The supplementary pension paid to the CEO and Deputy CEO were 10% of the basic salary of the CEO and Deputy CEO.
 The supplementary pension is paid every six months by the company to a company that provides pension insurance.

 Termination benefits